senthilkumarashok/DataStructures/README.md

 # Heap

+# Graph

+	Lets say if app needs libraries to install and these libraries have dependency between each other .
+	How do you build the dependencies using specific data structure ?
+DAG (Directed Acyclic Graph) ???

 # Map

-	* How is map internally stored in C++ and TreeMap in Java ( Red Black Tree which uses O(log n) for searching, inserting, deleting operations )
+	How is map internally stored in C++ and TreeMap in Java ( Red Black Tree which uses O(log n) for searching, inserting, deleting operations )

 # MultiDimensional Arrays